aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 However, our objective here is to obtain the above time evolution using a numerical scheme.

-## The Forward Euler method
+## The forward (explicit) Euler method

-The most elementary time integration scheme - we also call these 'time advancement schemes' - is known as the forward Euler method.
-We will use it to introduce several concepts that will pop up frequently in the rest of course.
+The most elementary time integration scheme - we also call these 'time advancement schemes' - is known as the Euler method, which is actualluy a family of the numerical methods for ordinary differential equations.
+In order to introduce several fundamental concepts that will pop up frequently in the rest of course, we refer to the *forward (or explicit) Euler method*.
 This scheme is based on computing an approximation of the unknown function at time $t+dt$ from its known value at time $t$ using the Taylor expansion limited to the first two terms.
 For radioactive decay, we then have:

 \begin{align}
    & N(t+dt) \equiv N(t) + N'(t)dt & \textrm{Forward Euler method} \label{eq:ForwardEuler}